 - Location

-- Whether you need a TV licence for your streaming subscriptions
+- Whether you need a TV licence for your cable or streaming subscriptions

 - If you bundle bills (like internet, TV, and phone) for a better deal

-If you’re sharing accommodations with other people, it’s important to talk about and agree on who pays which utility bills, when, and how much.
+If you’re living with other people, it’s important to agree on who pays which utility bills, when, and how much.
 An even split is the most common approach.
-However, if one of your roommates takes really long showers, for example, it could make sense for them to pay more of the water bill.

 Leisure